------, "Russia's Women Soldiers of the Great War," forthcoming.
-Much material from her earlier work and most useful information on the Kerensky government's 16 women's combat units involving 5000 women, including the 1st Petrograd Women's Battalion, the 2nd Moscow Women's Battalion of Death and the 3rd Kuban Women's Shock Battalion.
-"In fact, women soldiers were often portrayed as more enthusiastic, better disciplined, more courageous, and more self-sacrificing than their male compatriots."
+-----, "Russia's Women Soldiers of the Great War," (Lawrence: University of Kansas Press, 2018).
+Much material from her earlier work and most useful information on the Kerensky government's 16 women's combat units involving 5000 women, including the 1st Petrograd Women's battalion, the 2nd Moscow Women's battalion of death and the 3rd Kuban Women's Shock Battalion.
+"In fact, women soldiers were often portrayed as more enthusiastic, better disciplined, more courageous, and more selfsacrificing than their male compatriots."

 Elizabeth Stone (ed.), Women and the Cuban Revolution (New York: Pathfinder Press, 1981).
 Fidel Castro speaks and makes the case for the participation of women in war in his essay, "The Revolution within the Revolution" finding them "Doubly exploited, doubly humiliated" and hence highly motivated for change.
+Jozef Straszewicz, The Life of the Countess Emily Plater (New York: John Frow, 1842).
+Life and times of the legendary Emily Plater are presented as the 1830-1831 insurrection against Russian rule proceeds.
+Countess Plater becomes Captain Plater and is at the battles of Kowno, Schawle and Scawlany before being taken sick, and eventually dying.

 Amy Goodpaster Streve, Flying for Her Country: The American and Soviet Women Military Pilots of World War II (Washington: Potomac Books, 2009).
 A well-deserved paean to the women who flew during World War II.
-In that war 400,000 women were in the military, including many in the Women Airforce Service Pilots (WASP), the Women's Flying Training Detachment (WFTD), Women Army Corps (WAC) and Women's Army Auxiliary Corps (WAC).
+In that war 400,000 women were in the military, including many in the Women Airforce Service Pilots (WASP), the Women's Flying Training Detachment (WFTD) Women Army Corps (WAC) and Women's Army Auxiliary Corps (WAAC).
 Particularly useful is the chapter on "Gender Issues."